-The hare is protected under national and EU law.
-Yet, 60,000 hares were legally captured between 2009 and 2021 for use in the coursing industry where they are chased by trained greyhounds.
+Even though the hare is protected under EU law, almost 70,000 hares have been legally captured since 2009 for use in the coursing industry where they are chased by trained greyhounds before being released.

 Calls have grown in recent years for coursing to be banned in Ireland - one of only three EU countries where it remains legal - due to concerns over the species’ welfare.

-Since the 1990s there have been several failed attempts to ban hare coursing and the Green Party recently pushed unsuccessfully for a ban in the Programme for Government.
-Using Freedom of Information, we want to examine the key lobbying powers pushing back against any ban.
+Since the 1990s there have been several failed attempts to ban hare coursing and the Green Party pushed unsuccessfully for a ban in the last Programme for Government.
+Using FOI, we want to examine the key lobbying powers pushing back against any ban.